playgameservices/ios-basic-samples/ButtonClicker/README.md

 6. Make a note of your client ID and application ID as described in the documentation
 7. Click the "Info" tab and go down to the bottom where you see "URL Types".
   You need to add 2 URL types.
-In one URL type, specify a unique string in the Identifier field, and specify your client ID in reversed order in the URL Schemas field.
-For example, if your client ID for iOS is CLIENT_ID_CODE.apps.googleusercontent.com, then specify
-    com.googleusercontent.apps.CLIENT_ID_CODE in the URL Schemas field.
+In one URL type, set `com.google.BundleId` in the Identifier field, and specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is `YOUR_CLIENT_ID.apps.googleusercontent.com`, then specify `com.googleusercontent.apps.YOUR_CLIENT_ID` in the URL Schemas field.
-     In the other URL type, specify a unique string in the Identifier field, and specify your app's bundle identifier in the URL Schemas field.
+  In the other URL type, set `com.google.ReverseClientId` in the Identifier field, and specify your app's bundle identifier in the URL Schemas field.
 8. Once that's done, open up your `Constants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.
-9. Go to your ButtonClicker-info.plist file and replace the `GPGApplication` value with the actual Applicaton ID of your game.

 That's it!
 Your application should be ready to run!
 Give it a try, and add some button-clicking excitement to your evening!